microphone for ham radio

 Cons of Heil PR 781

-Requires a Compatible Boom or Stand: To get the maximum performance out of this microphone, you’ll need to use a suitable boom or stand, which increases the overall cost and complexity.
+Needs Compatible Boom or Stand: If you want to realize the most potential out of this mic, you’re going to need to use a compatible boom or stand, which makes this more costly and complex overall.

 2. Shure SM58: The Rugged All-Rounder